hirosystems/docs/docs/landing-page-intro.md

 ## User journey and documentation flow

-Once a user comes to the new and improved Hiro Docs site, the first task the user will likely want to perform is immediately locate information about Hiro and its products.
-Because we chose a tile-based design, this should make it much easier for a user to quickly know where to go and what to select.
+Once a user comes to the new and improved Hiro Docs site, the first task the user likely wants to perform is immediately locate information about Hiro and its products.
+Because the team chose a tile-based design, this should make it much easier for a user to quickly know where to go and what to select.
 The process should be similar to the following steps listed below.

 1. The user navigates to the main [Hiro Docs](https://docs.hiro.so/) site, directing the user to the new landing page.
 2. On the [landing page](https://docs.hiro.so/intro), the user clicks the desired tile in either the **Hiro Basics** or **Hiro Products** section.